 Everyone has heard some version of this urban legend.
-A wild night in Vegas ends up in a marriage officiated by an Elvis impersonator.
-The following day, when clarity and regret set in, the first task of the newlyweds is to usually seek out an annulment.
+A wild night in Vegas ends in a marriage officiated by an Elvis impersonator.
+The following day, when clarity, sobriety, and regret set in, the first task of the newlyweds is to usually seek out an annulment.
 While getting drunkenly hitched on the Strip is an extreme example, there are several situations where one might need to dissolve a marriage quickly.

 Annulments can be confusing and needing one can be stressful.
 You likely have questions that need to be answered and the starting point can be unclear.
 Fortunately, we can help.